blog

 Water Adequately

 Keeping orchids inside your home means growing them in pots that are filled with a medium made of loosely packed materials.
-These materials are used to keep the roots well-aerated and water to drain fast.
+These materials are used to keep the roots well-aerated and water drainage.
 This is because nothing kills orchids quicker than when you let them sit in water.

 You will need to water your orchids thoroughly and do it once a week.
 This would allow the plants to dry a little before the next watering schedule.
 One thing you may want to take note of is that orchids can withstand being forgotten and going dry every now and then, but not when you overwater and give them excessive moisture.